WillXing/node_jsnsd/README.md

 The server should support a **POST** request to **/boat** that uses the **model.js** file to create a new entry.
 The route should only accept **application/json** mine-type requests and should respond with **application/json** content-type responses.

-Th **POST** request should expect JSON data to be sent in the following format:
+The **POST** request should expect JSON data to be sent in the following format:

 **{ data: { brand, color } }**